myui/myui.github.io/content/authors/admin/_index.md

 Makoto YUI is a Principal Engineer of Arm Treasure Data, working on ML-as-a-Service.
 My work has been productized as the heart of CDP predictive scoring and Content Affinity Engine.
 Also, I work on a workflow management system and it's Docker support.

 Aside from that, he is leading the development of [Apache Hivemall](https://hivemall.apache.org/), an open source library for scalable machine learning on Apache Hive and Spark.

+He received Ph.D in computer science from [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/en/) in 2009.